arnold7800x3d/Triskelion_Python_Keylogger/README.md

 - `README.md` : This is the README file for the project.

 ## Documentation
-The documentation at this stage is the Project Proposal.
+The documentation so far at this stage is the Project Proposal.
 It contains 3 chapters i.e.
 - Introduction: This is the first chapter.
 It contains the bulk of the proposal as it brings the project to life highlighting the background information, problem statement, objectives, research questions, the justifications, scope, limitations and delimitations of the project.
 It serves the purpose of lating the foundation for the research to give an understanding on what is known about keyloggers, what the project aims to achieve and its contribution to existing knowledge in the field of cybersecurity.
 - Literature Review - This is the second chapter which contains a summary of related literature involving keyloggers.
 It reviews the literature and reveals gaps and conflicts in prior research and places the research of Triskelion within the context of the existing literature.
 - Methodology.
 This is the third chapter of the project proposal.
 It highlights the methodology and its justification, the methodology diagram, project deliverables and the tools and techniques to be employed for the project.